akuse-app/akuse/README.md

 Next, go to [this link](https://anilist.co/settings/developer) and create a new AniList API Client.
 As Redirect Uri, you can insert `akuse://index,https://anilist.co/api/v2/oauth/pin` (these are two space seprated uri) and it should work.
-Now go inside the src/modules folder and create a clientData.js file with a structure like this:
+Now go inside the src/modules folder and create a clientData.ts file with a structure like this:

 ```
 module.exports = {
     clientId: ,
     redirectUri: "",
-    redirectUriAppImage:"",
     clientSecret: ""
 }
 ```